Instamojo/instamojo-android-sdk/Readme.md

 ```

 ### SDK Permissions
-The following are the minimum set of permissions required by the SDK.
-Add the following set of permissions in the application’s manifest file above the `<application>` tag.
+The following are automatically added to your app manifest as required by the SDK.
 ```xml
 //General permissions
 <uses-permission android:name="android.permission.INTERNET" />